Healthy Homes Assessment St Leonards

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords must ensure their St Leonards rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties are required to be completely in compliance by July 1st 2024.
+Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
+The landlords are now required to ensure their St Leonards rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rentals must be completely in compliance by July 1st 2024.

-We can assess your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we’ll advise you or your property manager about the tasks that requirements to be done and offer the report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.
+We can assess your rental property to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we will advise you or your property manager about any work required. requirements to be completed, and offer a report with all the information needed for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards under the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of as much as $7,200 and additional healthy homes associated fines.
+Inability to meet the standards under the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for up to $7200 plus any additional healthier homes related fines.

-Our company is completely independent assessors for rental properties, and are completely qualified to assess both Healthy Homes and Homefit.
+We are fully independent assessors for rental properties, in addition, we’re completely qualified to assess each of Healthy Homes and Homefit.

 Call Now 0800 894 138